Windsor (Google Maps location)

 And the lamprey never get any press.
 Because they suck.

-Anyway, Karl Meyer wrote an excellent piece highlighting the glaring deficiencies at Rainbow Dam in an essay titled, “The Devolution of a River Restoration: killing the Connecticut softly.”
-Read it, it’s really good.
-And shut up about its being long – just read it.
+Anyway, Karl Meyer wrote a damning piece highlighting the glaring deficiencies at Rainbow Dam in an essay titled, “The Devolution of a River Restoration: killing the Connecticut softly.”
+Read it, it’s really interesting – if hyperbolic.

 Wow.
 I wish this wasn’t true, but it is.
 At least to a very large degree.